-In 1969 Imperial acquired Ross, the frozen foods group, whose operations it merged with Smedley’s.
-Both groups had each previously held around 5 percent of the British frozen food market.
+Imperial acquired Ross, the frozen foods group, in 1969, and merged its operations with Smedley’s.
+Both groups had each previously held around five percent of the British frozen food market.

-In 1981 Imperial Tobacco merged Smedley’s with Lockwoods, a loss-making canning operation jointly-owned by Tozer Kemsley & Millbourn, to form a 50:50 venture.
+Imperial Tobacco merged Smedley’s with Lockwoods, a loss-making canning operation owned by Tozer Kemsley & Millbourn, to form a joint-venture in 1981.
 The merger proved to be a disaster.

-By 1983 Smedley’s was heavily loss-making, and it was sold to Hillsdown Holdings for a nominal sum of £1.
+Smedley’s losses became heavier, and it was sold to Hillsdown Holdings for a nominal sum of £1 in March 1983.
 Net assets of Smedley’s totalled £6.6 million, but losses for the previous year totalled £7.4 million.

 Hillsdown Holdings eventually morphed into Premier Foods.
-In 2011 Premier Foods sold its canning operations, including Smedley’s, to Prince’s of Liverpool.
+Premier Foods sold its canning operations, including Smedley’s, to Princes of Liverpool in 2011.